xsdk-project/xsdk-examples/sundials/README.md

 The `ark_brusselator1D_FEM_sludist.cpp` example simulates a brusselator problem from chemical kinetics.
 This program solves the problem with the diagonally implicit Runge--Kutta method from the SUNDIALS ARKode time integrator package.
-It uses the SUNDIALS OpenMP vector for the solution data, the SUNDIALS Newton nonlinear solver to solve a nonlinear system at every time step, and the [SuperLU_DIST](https://github.com/xiaoyeli/superlu_dist) parallel sparse-direct linear solver to solve the resulting linear system.
+It uses the SUNDIALS serial vector for the solution data, the SUNDIALS Newton nonlinear solver to solve a nonlinear system at every time step, and the [SuperLU_DIST](https://github.com/xiaoyeli/superlu_dist) parallel sparse-direct linear solver to solve the resulting linear system.
 Jacobian data is stored in